 What is a Preventive Maintenance Plan?

-A preventive maintenance plan is a proactive approach to equipment and asset management that focuses on scheduled inspections, cleaning, adjustments, and repairs.
+A planned preventive maintenance is a proactive approach to equipment and asset management that focuses on scheduled inspections, cleaning, adjustments, and repairs.
 It aims to prevent unexpected breakdowns, extend asset lifespans, and optimize performance.Β

 Rather than waiting for equipment failure to occur, preventive maintenance helps organizations stay ahead of potential problems, saving time, money, and resources in the long run.Β